Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         Click this entry to add triggers and conditions.
 The *Edit trigger for workflow "Workflow name"* window is displayed, see [Edit trigger for workflow "Workflow name"](#edit-trigger-for-workflow-workflow-name).

     - *Show changes*
-        Click this entry to compare two versions of a workflow to display the changes.
+        Click this entry to compare two versions of a workflow to see the differences (insertions/deletions).
 For detailed information, see [Compare the workflow versions](../Operation/03_CompareWorkflows.md).

     - *Import JSON*
         Click this entry to import data in JSON format.
 The *Import JSON* window is displayed, see [Import JSON](#import-json).